-The LEAP approach is mentioned in the ESRS, as a tool that organisations may consider using when conducting a materiality assessment on environmental subtopics (other than climate change) in its own operations and its upstream and downstream value chain.
+The LEAP approach is mentioned in the ESRS as a tool that organisations may consider using when conducting a materiality assessment on environmental subtopics (other than climate change) in their own operations and their upstream and downstream value chains.
 The LEAP approach consists of four phases (see Figure 1), with the fourth phase addressing the outcome of the process.
 The LEAP approach can be used by report preparers as a tool to help identify material information to disclose under the ESRS.
-Error!
-Reference source not found. provides a visual representation of the relevant information in the Application Requirements of ESRS E2-E5.
+Figure 1 provides a visual representation of the relevant information in the Application Requirements of ESRS E2-E5.

-The TNFD's LEAP assessment approach has been specifically designed to be consistent with the impact materiality lens used in the ESRS and the financial materiality lens used by both the ISSB and the ESRS.
+The TNFD's LEAP approach has been specifically designed to be consistent with the impact materiality lens used in the ESRS and the financial materiality lens used by both the ISSB and the ESRS.